nikouu/String-to-GUID-Dotnet-Benchmarking/README.md

 ### `Immo_Original`

-The `Immo_Original` function is an outstanding performer and even beats `Immo_Speed_Optimized` in some cases.
+The `Immo_Original` function is a great performer and even beats `Immo_Speed_Optimized` in some cases.
 This is due to MD5 being quicker for smaller/medium string sizes (sizes in respect to the rest of the test scenarios). `Immo_Original` wins in speed in the following tests (ignoring tiny difference):

 | Length | Margin |
 | -----: | -----: |